MolecularAI/REINVENT4/README.md

 This writes logging information to the file `sampling.log`.
 If you wish to write this to the screen, leave out the `-l sampling.log` part. `sampling.toml` is the configuration file.
 The main user format is [TOML](https://toml.io/en/) as it tends to be more use friendly.
-JSON can be used too, add `-f json`, but a specialised editor is recommended as the format is very sensitive to minor changes.
+JSON and YAML aare possible too add `-f json`.

-Sample configuration files for all run modes are located in `configs/toml` in the repository and file paths in these files would need to be adjusted to your local installation.
-In particular, ready made prior models are located in `priors` and you would choose a model and the appropriate run mode depending on the research problem you are trying to address.
+Sample configuration files for all run modes are located in `configs` in the repository and file paths in these files would need to be adjusted to your local installation.
+You will need to choose a model and the appropriate run mode depending on the research problem you are trying to address.
-There is additional information in `configs/toml` in several `*.md` files with instructions on how to configure the TOML file.
+There is additional documentation in `configs` in several `*.md` files with instructions on how to configure the TOML file.
 Internal priors can be referenced with a dot notation (see `reinvent/prior_registry.py`).